frankschae/academic-kickstart/content/post/bouncing_ball/index.md

 \end{cases}
 $$

-Numerically, we use a `ContinuousCallback` in this case
+Numerically, we use a `ContinuousCallback` in this case.

 ```julia
 # ContinuousCallback (implicit event)